 "Excuse me!" she shouted indignantly at the black alleyway.
 "Are you actually trying to escape into a sewer without even stopping to thank me!?"

 The scrape paused.
 A meek, male voice responded: "Um..."

 She leaned back and deflated a little.
 Whoever this was, they didn't sound particularly old despite what the dented dumpster had to say about the matter.
-What had he done to anger people in masks with samurai swords and shotguns?
-"Because that would be very rude of you," she continued her reproach, still grumpy but now very curious.
+What had this dude done to anger people in masks with samurai swords and shotguns?
+"Because that would be very rude of you," she continued her reproach, grumpy but curious.

 "Thank you," he answered tightly, and again she thought that his voice sounded pretty young.